The council regulates the height of hedges and this page explains the criteria and process for a complaint

 If you do not know who owns the land which the hedge stands on you must undertake a Land Registry search.

-Once you are confident of your case, please contact the Landscape and Ecology team who will ask you to:
+Once you are confident of your case, please contact the contact us and you will be asked to:

 - Provide a recent history of the complaint.

-- Download and complete the High Hedges Complaint Form [424KB] form and then send it to us.
+- Download and complete the High Hedges Complaint Form form and then send it to us.

 - Pay a fee of £525.